NikKowPHP/social-brain/chapters/chapter-16.md

 1.  **The Meeting:** Which meeting did you choose to focus on?
 2.  **The Intervention:** Which single practice did you implement? (e.g., sending a SCARF-aware agenda, opening by stating roles, using the Empathy Loop on a dissenter, sending a clear follow-up).
-3.  **The Result:** What was the observable impact on the meeting's tone or outcome?
+3.  **Analyze the Data:** What was the observable impact of your intervention on the meeting's tone or outcome?
+What does this data tell you about the group's dynamics?
 4.  **Path to Adaptive:** How did your chosen intervention help you practice a non-dominant brain profile? (e.g., 'As an [ICON: Blueprint] Architect, using the Empathy Loop helped me practice my [ICON: Bridge] Connector brain.')